ROCm/rocDecode/docs/what-is-rocDecode.rst

 frames using scaling or color conversion and augmentation kernels (on a GPU or host) in a format for GPU/CPU-accelerated inferencing and training.

-In addition, you can use the rocDecode API to create multiple instances of video decoder based on the number of available VCNs in a GPU device.
-By configuring the decoder for a device, all available VCNs can be used seamlessly for decoding a batch of video streams in parallel.
+In addition, you can use the rocDecode API to create multiple instances of video decoders based on the number of available VCNs on a GPU device.
+By configuring the decoder for a device, all available VCNs can be used seamlessly to decode a batch of video streams in parallel.

 For more information, refer to the
 :doc:`Video decoding pipeline <./conceptual/video-decoding-pipeline>`.